nf-core/ampliseq/docs/output.md

 **Quantitative Insights Into Microbial Ecology 2** ([QIIME2](https://qiime2.org/)) is a next-generation microbiome bioinformatics platform and the successor of the widely used [QIIME1](https://www.nature.com/articles/nmeth.f.303).

-ASV sequences and counts as produced before with DADA2 are imported into QIIME2 and further analysed.
-First, ASVs are taxonomically classified, than filtered (`--exclude_taxa`, `--min_frequency`, `--min_samples`), and abundance tables exported.
+ASV sequences, counts, and taxonomic classification as produced before with DADA2 are imported into QIIME2 and further analysed.
+Optionally, ASVs can be taxonomically classified also with QIIME2 against a database chosen with `--qiime_ref_taxonomy` (but DADA2 taxonomic classification takes precedence).
+Next, ASVs are filtered (`--exclude_taxa`, `--min_frequency`, `--min_samples`), and abundance tables are exported.
 Following, diversity indices are calculated and testing for differential abundant features between sample groups is performed.

 #### Taxonomic classification

-ASV abundance and sequences inferred in DADA2 are informative but routinely taxonomic classifications such as family or genus annotation is desireable.
+Taxonomic classification with QIIME2 is typically similar to DADA2 classifications.
+However, both options are available.
+But when taxonomic classification with DADA2 and QIIME2 is performed, DADA2 classification takes precedence over QIIME2 classifications for all downstream analysis.

 **Output files:**